How do I choose the best pension provider?

 - They must earn more than £10,000 per year (for tax year 2023/24)

-If an employee earns more than £6,240 but less than £10,000 per year, an employer doesn’t have to automatically enrol them in a workplace pension.
+If an employee earns more than £6,240 but less than £10,000 per year, an employer doesn’t automatically have to enrol them in a workplace pension.
 The employee can, however, ask to be enrolled and the employer can’t refuse.
 Once enrolled, the employer must make contributions for that employee into their workplace pension.

 At the time of writing, minimum contributions into workplace pensions are as follows: